JohN100x1/IsekaiMod/README.md

 - New Animal Companion
 	- `Deathsnatcher`: A chaotic evil monstrous humanoid companion that can cast the animate dead spell.
 (Warning: very unbalanced)
 - New Mythic abilities
-	- `Second Overpowered Ability`: Gives you another Overpowered Ability.
+	- `Mythic Overpowered Ability`: Gives you another Overpowered Ability.
 - New Backgrounds
 	- `Tabletop RPG Player`: Adds all Lore and Knowledge skills as class skills.
 Lore and Knowledge skills use CHA instead of WIS/INT.
 	- `Martial Artist`: Get proficiency in all exotic weapons.